saghar-b/Tech-Blog/README.md

 I WANT a CMS-style blog site
 SO THAT I can publish articles, blog posts, and my thoughts and opinions
 ```
-## Installation
-Here are some guidelines to help you get started:

-1. Clone the project in your laptop
-2. make sure you installed Node on your visual studio
-3. Run the `npm init -y` comand in your terminal (your can see _package.json_ file in your folder)
-4. Run `npm install express mysql2 sequelize dotenv ` comand in your terminal to get all the libraries
-5.  create .env file and inter your information

-6.  open terminl
-7. start the terminal from server.js
-8.  run the `npm run schema` in terminal
-9.  run the `npm run seed` in terminal
-10. 6.  run the `node server.js`in terminal
-11. start insomnia GET `localhost:3001/api/categories` and keep continue for the rest

 ## Demo link
 here you can see a video of the site
 [demo video](https://drive.google.com/file/d/1LLiFy7rDZqpO2AU6UWKIaS2oV_OPC1yb/view)